Artur-Galstyan/jitx.io/src/pages/posts/monte-carlo-tree-search.md

 With that in mind, let's look at each of the steps from the MCTS algorithm and how we could implement them.

-### Traversal
+### Selection

-In traversal, we first need to find a so-called _leaf node_.
+In selection, we first need to find a so-called _leaf node_.
 A leaf node is a node in a tree, which has no children.
 To do that, we apply the following simple algorithm:

 ![Traversal](/posts/monte-carlo-tree-search/MCTS_Traversal.drawio.svg)